Getting to Thinking and Doing… Quickly

 That said, play with the ideas for a bit.
 Over the years, I’ve received a lot of great feedback saying that the planner has dramatically changed people’s work habits – and for creative people, changing your work habits can quite literally change your life.

-The three planners that are apart of the Momentum Planner Digital Pack that are free to use are the Monthly Momentum Planner, the Weekly Momentum Planner, and the Daily Momentum Planner.
+The three planners that are free to use are the Monthly Momentum Planner, the Weekly Momentum Planner, and the Daily Momentum Planner.
 We share the upcoming month’s (dated) versions near the end of every month on the Free Planners page.

-Each of these planners have walk-throughs with videos available, too.
+Each of these planners has walk-throughs with videos available, too.
 Click the following links to get a mini-tutorial for each:

 We recommend starting with the Monthly Momentum Planner since it gives the monthly view is just big enough to give your weeks and days coherence, but not so big that it’s in the fog of the future.

-Six Ways to Make the Planner Work For You
+Six Ways to Make the Momentum Planners Work For You

-Our planner is based on a few principles that may simultaneously support and frustrate you:
+Our planners are based on a few principles that may simultaneously support and frustrate you: